 - 1 large egg, at room temperature

-- 1 Tablespoon melted butter, cooled
+- 1 tablespoon melted butter, cooled

-- 1 Tablespoons honey or agave syrup
+- 1 tablespoon honey or agave syrup

 - 1/2 teaspoon water

-- Add 1 egg and 1 egg white, (one at the time, if using butter) and beat on medium speed until creamy.
+- Add 1 egg and 1 egg white, (one at a time, if using butter) and beat on medium speed until creamy.

-- Add flour mixture and beat on medium speed until all dry ingredients are moist.
+- Add flour mixture all at once.
+Beat on medium speed until all dry ingredients are moist.
 Turn mixer to high speed and beat for 4 minutes.